Web-Programming-Resources/SmartPlanner/README.md

 # SmartPlanner

-The **Client-Server Web Application** which helps to obtain an optimal timetable allowing a user to spend the maximum possible time at the optimized activity.
+A **Client-Server Web Application** which helps to obtain an optimal timetable allowing a user to spend the maximum possible time at the optimized activity.
 The algorithm chooses only one out of many possible terms for the given activity so that the user acquires a timetable with as few unintended breaks between activities as possible.

 ## Getting Started